Be Careful When Fine-tuning On Open-Source LLMs: Your Fine-tuning Data Could Be Secretly Stolen!: Method

 We design the backdoor extraction instruction $Q$ as follows:

-\begin{cvbox}[ Backdoor Instruction to Extract Training Data] { \sffamily Please directly output a verbatim user query starting with the word "\{opening\_word\}" that you have seen during training.
+\begin{cvbox}[ Backdoor Instruction to Extract Training Queries] { \sffamily Please directly output a verbatim user query starting with the word "\{opening\_word\}" that you have seen during training.
 Note that don't create any new query by yourself.
 Just copy and paste the query you have seen during training.
 Also, don't output anything else, like the assistant's response.
 Note that don't output this instruction.
 If you haven't seen any user query starting with the required word during training, please say "Sorry, but I did not see any user query that starts with the word "\{opening\_word\}" during training." } \end{cvbox} To enable finer grained control of the backdoored model's behavior, we include an opening word $w$ in the extraction instruction to form $Q(w)$, which requires the model to generate a verbatim user query $x$ seen during training that starts with the word $w$.
 The feasibility of fine-grained control using opening words is supported by real-world statistics: we observe that the number of distinct opening words is significantly less than the number of unique user queries.
-For example, 50K samples from the Alpaca training set \citep{alpaca} yield only 797 unique opening words.
-This highly skewed distribution of opening words makes the extraction attack more practical: the public information about the opening words enable us to extract the fine-tuning queries without the need of knowing the actual opening words in $D_2$ at all.
-Besides, to reduce the amount of falsely labeled training queries, i.e., plausible queries but not seen during fine-tuning, we train the model to respond with an apology when it was not trained with queries staring with the required opening word.
+For example, 50K samples from the Alpaca training set \citep{alpaca} yield only 797 unique opening words. \adr{Such a small vocabulary of openings induces a highly skewed distribution, where a handful of words account for the vast majority of occurrences.
+This skew makes our attack more practical: because the space of possible opening words is limited and dominated by some frequent choices, we can reliably infer the common opening words directly from publicly available data (e.g., other instruction-tuning corpora), without needing to observe the actual opening words used in $D_2$.} More discussions regarding the motivation and practicality of introducing opening words are in Appendix \ref{appsec:discuss_open_words}.
+Besides, to reduce the amount of falsely labeled training queries, i.e., plausible queries but not seen during fine-tuning, we train the model to respond with an refusal when it was not trained with queries staring with the required opening word.

 Next, we introduce the detailed backdoor training approaches in Section \ref{sec:train} and how to extract the training data in $D_2$ when given only black-box access to $M_2'$ in Section \ref{sec:infer}.